flan/staticdhcpd/README.md

     * staticDHCPd
       * Sanity check
       * Proofreading

-**Since no major issues were reported (but also not much feedback), the code will migrate to GitHub in late April, 2015 and packages will be built at that time; anything not explicitly tested will be tracked as release errata.**

 At this point, no new features will be added until the system is stable (but please submit ideas to the issue-tracker anyway).
 Any non-bugfix commits will be things to prepare for the Debian/RPM packages or minor formatting tweaks.